AndreMaz/dnn-attention/README.md

 > Note: Pointer Networks are capable of dealing with inputs of variable length.
 However, after using `model.compile()` the model is no longer capable of accepting input sequences of different length.
 I think the only way of achieving this is by not using `model.compile()` and computing the loss and grads manually.
 This is a `ToDo`...

 ### Input Example
-Sorting numbers between 0 and 9. `10` at the first position is the end-of-sequence EOS.
+Sorting numbers between 0 and 9.
+The number `10` at the first position is the end-of-sequence (EOS).

 **Encoder Input**
 ```bash